casoon/dragonfly-docs/docs/effects/shine.md

   }
 }

-/* Verbesserte Lesbarkeit für Text mit Glanzeffekten */ .shine-with-text {
+/* Verbesserte Lesbarkeit for Text with Glanzeffekten */ .shine-with-text {
   --shine-opacity: 0.3;
 }